Forricide/still-feel-alive/Chapter 2.md

 *If anyone ever offers you drugs, don't.* *It's life-ruining: I used to have a friend, Katherine, who got into drugs.
 I'm not sure what happened to her, but it wasn't good.*

+A few memories fit together, after a fashion.
+They're wearing strange clothing and peddling drugs on the street: probably members of the Merchants, one of the city's gangs.
+She recalls learning about them in school.
+They were backed by a few parahumans, making them more dangerous than the average dealers, but still considered less of a threat than a fair number of gangs in the area.

+What did that say about this city, anyways?

+She shakes her head.
+"No, thank you."
+Habit.

+The man offering her the baggy barks out a laugh.